lalitsheoran/thinkify-assignment/README.md

 All required features along with some additional features implemented.

-Login/Register ✅
+Login/Register ✅<br />
-Data Persist via LocalStorage ✅
+Data Persist via LocalStorage ✅<br />
-Filtering by genre,language, user location ✅
+Filtering by genre,language, user location ✅<br />
-Option to cancel booking on final screen ✅
+Option to cancel booking on final screen ✅<br />
-Option to all view bookings at one place ✅
+Option to all view bookings at one place ✅<br />
 Routes protected ✅

 ## Hosted on Netlify with Continous Integration :